Skip to content Skip to footer

 Institutional email addresses as contact email are preferred.

 ORCIDs are recommended to unambiguously identify researchers.
-If contributors do not have an ORCID they can create one for free.
+If contributors do not have an ORCID they should create one – it’s free of charge.

 Affiliations are added at an institutional level and harvested from the ROR registry of research organizations.